Puerto Princesa: Spanish era

-Spanish colonists founded the settlement on March 4, 1872, in the course of their exploration of the province.
+Spanish colonists founded the settlement on 4 March 1872 as Puerto de la Princesa by Ezequiel Moreno, in the course of their exploration of the province.
 As they scanned the Palawan shoreline for a capital site, they came upon a hill with steep declivity.
 Rowing to shore, they surveyed the hill and discovered an extensive plateau which they decided as ideal for settlement.
+In the same year, the community of Renampacan (now Inagawan) was founded.

 Soon after, Fr.
 Antonio Muro levelled a portion of the hill to make way for a chapel (that section is now occupied by the Roman Catholic Cathedral, the P.C.
 Barracks and the Rizal Park, the Old Municipal Building used to be there, as well as an Elementary School).
 The first mass celebrated in Puerto Princesa took place at a site where a marker now stands.

 In May 1872, the Port of Puerto Princesa became the center of Spanish naval operations in the area because the Bay met all the navy's requirements.
 Royal decrees later provided incentives to settlers, and by 1883 the settlement had flourished into a town of twelve roads, a hospital and well-built port.

 In 1894, Puerto Princesa was recognized by government authorities as one of the most beautiful towns in the country by virtue of the orderly distribution of streets, buildings and houses as well as the cleanliness of the community.